-Positive behavior support is now being implemented in a variety of places including schools, early childhood, mental health, and child welfare settings, and in organizations that provide services to adults with developmental disabilities.
-Individuals of all ages can benefit from positive behavior support from the very young to old age.
-APBS is an international organization dedicated to promoting research-based strategies that combine applied behavior analysis and biomedical science with person-centered values and systems change to increase quality of life and decrease problem behaviors.
+Positive behavior support is now being implemented in a variety of places, including schools, early childhood, mental health, and child welfare settings, and organizations that provide services to adults with developmental disabilities.
+Individuals of all ages can benefit from positive behavior support from very young to old age.
+APBS is an international organization dedicated to promoting research-based strategies that combine applied behavior analysis and biomedical science with person-centered values and systems change to increase the quality of life and decrease problem behaviors.

 Behavior Assessment, Plans and Positive Supports

 Why is a student exhibiting challenging behavior?
 Behavioral assessments can help you answer that question.
 They also are helpful in developing a behavioral intervention plan that reduces problem behavior, including positive behavior supports.

 Having a child with challenging behavior can affect the entire family, and family members often find the need for more information and guidance in this difficult area.
 The resources are intended to connect families with resources and support.

 Behavior at School

 School presents a unique challenge for children with behavior issues.
 Teachers need tools to use to help provide support and guidance.
 Administrators need methods for creating a positive learning atmosphere within the entire school.
 Parents need information on how to work with school staff to address their child’s behavior challenges in the school setting.
 Included are resources that, hopefully, will give teachers, schools, and families the tools they need to create safe and positive learning environments for all children while providing the informed and positive behavior support that many students need to flourish.

 This page focuses on where to access expertise in behavior: the centers and projects that focus on it, behavior journals, professionals who can help, and a glossary of behavior terms.